 Creamy Summer Squash Soup

-If you’ve ever wondered what to do with an abundance of summer squash, I have your answer.
-Make this Creamy Summer Squash Soup!
+If you’ve ever wondered what to do with the abundance of summer squash from your garden or farmer’s market, I have your answer: Make this creamy summer squash soup!

-Summer squash has always been a favorite of mine, but besides steaming it, using it in a sauté, or adding it to my Coconut Curry Chicken, I could never think of different ways to prepare it.
+Summer squash has always been a favorite of mine, but besides steaming it or using it in a sauté, I could never think of different ways to prepare it.

-This soup is truly is an exciting new way to enjoy it, and I look forward to making it multiple times each summer.
+This coconut curry squash soup is an exciting new way to enjoy it, and I look forward to making it multiple times each summer.

-- It’s velvety smooth with warm curry flavor, the freshness of lime juice and basil, and works with any variety of summer squash.
+- Summer squash soup is velvety smooth with warm curry flavor, the freshness of lime juice and basil, and works with any variety of summer squash.

 - It’s made with only a few ingredients and is ready in 30 minutes.